0x41424142/jakes-blog/docs/index.md

 # Welcome

 Hi there!
 I'm Jake.
-Below you can find some things I've decided to blab off about.
+On this site you can find some things I've decided to blab off about.

 I mainly write about programming and security, but I may write about other things as well when I feel like it.